danaonel/svg-icons-vs-font-icons/readme.md

 - Note: if the SVG file includes gradients, filters, effect or CSS, it is not recommended to use the optimiser because it removes ID and class attributes.
 - Other tools: grunt-svgmin task. _Edit:_ grunt-svgmin task seems to shave off a third of the file size and it can be combined with grunticon (basically killing two birds with one stone, the stone being Grunt and the birds being file size optimizations and conversion to Data URI)
+- SVG can be turned into SVGZ files by compressing them with gzip (e.g. using the command line "gzip -9 filename")?
+It makes the files *way* smaller, and can be used as long as the SVG files are not inline.
+The only thing you have to do is put the following lines inside the .htaccess file into your doc root:

+AddType image/svg+xml svg svgz
+AddEncoding gzip svgz

+- Alternativiely you can configure your Apache server to do this server-wide.

 ## Data URI Encoder used ##